LogtalkDotOrg/logtalk3/QUICK_START.md

 On Windows systems, shortcuts for running Logtalk with selected backend Prolog compilers are created on the `Start Menu/Programs/Logtalk` menu.
-The first run of the JIProlog and XSB integration shortcuts may require administrator privileges depending on the XSB installation (right-click on the shortcut and select the "Run as administrator" option).
+The first run of the JIProlog and XSB integration shortcuts may require administrator privileges depending on the JIProlog and XSB installation (right-click on the shortcut and select the "Run as administrator" option).

 If you get an unexpected failure when using one of the Prolog integration scripts or shortcuts, consult the `adapters/NOTES.md` file in the Logtalk installation folder for compatibility notes.
-For the integration scripts, see also the integration script man page.
+For the integration scripts, see also the integration script `man` page.

 Open the `manuals/index.html` file with a web browser and select the `Tutorial` link.
 This will provide you with a basic understanding of